LeonardVollmann/ASCII-Art/README.md

 # ASCII-Art
-Turns images into text files that look like them.
+Creates a text file that looks like a specified image.
+You can choose the font with which the program makes the calculations.

 ## Usage
 - Compile with ./build.sh